NihatMehdi/NihatMehdi/README.md

-- 👋 Hi, I’m @NihatMehdi
+- 👋 Hi, I’m @NihatMehdi.
-- 👀 I’m interested in coding with python, c++ and java
+- 👀 I’m interested in Coding with Python, C++, Java, Html, Javascript, Html, Css.
-- 🌱 I’m currently learning c++
-- 💞️ I’m looking to collaborate on web developers, software engineers and ai engineers
+- 💞️ I’m looking to collaborate on Web Developers, Software Engineers and Ai Engineers
-- 📫 How to reach me with nihat20089082@gmail.com
+- 📫 You can reach me with nihat20089082@gmail.com

 <!---
 NihatMehdi/NihatMehdi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.